isambard-sc/clifton/README.md

 # Clifton - an SSH connection manager

-Clifton is used to retrieve SSH certificates for acessing AI Research Resources.
+Clifton is used to retrieve SSH certificates for accessing AI Research Resources.

 There are two main commands in `clifton` that you will need, `auth` and `ssh-config`.